pddpdd20020105/tswd-portfolio/makeover-monday.md

 I considered adding a map for geographic context, but decided not to include it because it would add complexity without improving the main comparison between countries.

+The final visualization shows that the U.S. had a services trade surplus with most of its free trade partners in the dataset.
+Canada had the largest services trade surplus at $34.9 billion, followed by Singapore at $27.2 billion and Australia at $16.0 billion.
+Only a few partners showed negative services trade balances, with the CAFTA-DR countries having the largest deficit at $6.3 billion.

 ### Final Visualization